 Crucial issues on the watch

 Mouse over the images to see the name of the issues on our watch, and click on one of them to access the corresponding section: towards a new paradigm; the future of the modern nation-state; protest movements; water security; energy security; extreme environments (space, arctic, deep-sea); environment and security; East Asia security; war; crisis and war in Ukraine; the Islamic State or Caliphate War, and related war in Syria (scenarios); and war in Libya.
-The current threat regarding the Ebola outbreak is kept under watch and results are provided with the Weekly (see below).
+Furthermore, through our project focusing on enhancing the way to tackle temporal elements in analysis we shall study, within that framework, the relations between Saudi Arabia and Iran.

 How to foresee and warn?